Unit VIII. Healing the Soul

 This is very deep work, so you may find it necessary to outline the chapters

 to help you understand them.
-I found it useful to make a glossary as I went along, so I could refer back to
+I found it useful to make a glossary as I went along, so I could refer back

-ego constructs the structures that bind soul.
+of how the ego constructs the structures that bind soul.

-When you are finished, you will have a better sense of the wholeness and
+When you are finished, you will have a better sense of the wholeness

-of time on this exercise as it is very demanding.
+deal of time on this exercise as it is very demanding.

 The Native American World View

-Native Americans, and most indigenous people for that matter, hold a world
+Native Americans, and most indigenous people for that matter, hold a

-retrieval.
+soul’s retrieval.

 The world and all that is in it is alive.
 It is all one Being.